Losant/losant-docs/docs/workflows/data/modbus-read.md

 * **Register Type:** (Required) `Input Registers` (default), `Holding Registers`, `Discrete Input`, or `Coils`.
 * **Address:** (Required) A string template or integer for the address at which to read.
 This should resolve to an integer between `0` and `65534` inclusive.
 * **Length:** The length for this read instruction.
 This field is optional, but if it set, it should resolve to an integer greater than `0`.
 If not set, the length defaults to `1`.
 * **Result Key:** (Required) The key at which to store the result of this read operation.
 This key will exist on the [Destination Path](#result) defined below the instructions.
 This can resolve to any string except `errors`, since that key is reserved for any errors that occur during reads.
-The value at this key is read as an *unsigned integer*.
+The value at this key is read as an *signed integer*.

 ### Destination Path